NormanPCN/StardewValleyMods/BetterButterflyHutch/README.md

 The game code for the Butterfly Hutch will spawn butterflies in the rain, snow or wind with debris.
 That is a bit silly.
 The Hutch game code will spawn butterflies after dark.
 Ambient butterflies do not spawn in those conditions.
-This mod will not spawn butterfies in those conditions and will remove hutch butterflies spawned in those conditions.
+This mod will not spawn butterflies in those conditions and will remove hutch butterflies spawned in those conditions.

 ## Config